Biosand filter: Stainless steel

 A stainless steel biosand filter developed by engineers at S M Sehgal Foundation, an NGO based in Gurugram (formerly Gurgaon), India, has been found to perform better than its concrete counterparts and with a wider opportunity for application and adoption in different geographical conditions.
 The high cost of plastic prevents its use in rural India.
 The stainless steel filter, called JalKalp, offers increased filtration rate and better portability (than concrete models) and better production quality control.
 Concrete filters are prone to breakage and can be difficult to transport due to weight (65 kg), make it unsuitable especially in remote rural or hilly locations.
 Common quality issues are variations in construction material and manufacturing flaws.
 Further, the efflorescence due to salts in water reduces the life of the concrete filter.
 The newly developed lightweight (4.5 kg) stainless steel biosand filter has an edge over concrete filters, overcoming each of those shortcomings and providing better quality control.
 Besides improving its appearance, stainless steel adds to the strength, reliability, durability, and portability of the filter.

 Water quality tests demonstrate JalKalp's effectiveness against E coli, total coliforms, turbidity, and iron contamination.
 This filter integrates the germicidal properties of copper with the conventional filtration.
 Introduction of copper foil in the drainage zone of JalKalp filter has increased the removal of total coliform and E coli to 100% from contaminated water.
-S M Sehgal Foundation promotes the model, which required no electricity, across India through partnerships with like-minded organizations to benefit as many rural families as possible.
+S M Sehgal Foundation promotes the model, which requires no electricity, across India through partnerships with like-minded organizations to benefit as many rural families as possible.

 There are challenges to creating biosand water filters in developing countries.
 Many lack the professional capability of constructing the metal forms to pour the concrete into.
 Finding proper mesh sizes to sift the sand layers may also be absent.
 In Nicaragua you may find metal workers capable of welding rebar for home construction, however, you will not find sheet metal bending equipment to create the metal molds.
 Sand is not sold in hardware stores like in the United States.
 It is most likely purchased by the pickup load from streambeds or pits and the only mesh available is 1/4 inch which is too large.
 When traveling to a third world country it might be best to take with you the proper mesh screens.

 Another problem facing the use of the filters is adoption.
 Many projects may provide assistance in building the water filters and some may even distribute them but getting the host country nationals to use the filters requires much more dedication.
 People need to be connected to water filter owners to insist they use the devices and get them into the habit of using them.
 Otherwise several of the filters are abandoned and left unattended in the roads.
 Simply handing the filters out is insufficient for adoption.